-Adapted from: Bleeker, Karen C. To Be Honest: Championing Academic Integrity in Community Colleges.
-Washington, D.C.: American Association of Community Colleges, 2008.
-Used with the author's permission.

-Procedure: When a faculty member wishes to

-impose a penalty for academic dishonesty, the faculty member initiates action by notifying the student(s), in writing, of the charges against them, the nature of the evidence supporting the charge, and of the penalties which apply.
+- "Adopted from Blaker, Karen C. In the Honger Champiuming Acutionic Pengrey is Community Colleges.
+Middlegiste, D.C.
+American Association of Community Colleges, 2008.
+13nd with this author) forestions. - C. Procedure: When a faculty member wishes to impose a penalty for academic distinnesty, the faculty member initiates action by notifying the trodent(s), in writing, of the charges against them, the nature of the evidence supporting the charge, and of the penalties which apply.
 This notification should take place within one week of when the infraction is discovered.
 The faculty member must retain written documentation to substantiate the charges.
-The student(s) may then, within one week, submit to the faculty member a written statement in their defense.
+The susdent(s) may then, within one week, submit to the faculty member a written statement in their defente.
+If the faculty member finds the student statement satisfactory, the charge is dropped.

-If the faculty member finds the student statement satisfactory, the charge is dropped and the matter is resolved.
+and the matter is resolved.

-If the student(s) offers no defense, or if the faculty member finds the student's statement unsatisfactory, the faculty member imposes the penalty.
-A written report is then (no later than four weeks after discovery of the cheating/plagiarism) sent to:
+If the student(s) offers no defense, or if the faculty member finds the student's statement unsatisfactory, the faculty member imposes the pensity.
+A written report is then (no litter than four weeks after discovery of the cheating/ plagramm) sent to:

 - 1. The student(s)

-- 2. The Department Chairperson
+- 2. The Department Champerson.

 - 3. The Chief Academic Officer or designee

-- The Registrar, if the penalty to be imposed is a failing grade for the course.
+- The Registrar, if the penalty to be imposed in a failing grade for the course.
 In this case, the student will not be permitted to withdraw from the course in which the penalty is imposed.